Sidharto Reza Suryodipuro: Career

 Sidharto's career in the foreign ministry began in March 1992.
 He was assigned to Indonesia's mission in the United Nations, where he became Indonesia's delegate to UN's special committee of peacekeeping operations under the United Nations General Assembly.
 He then returned to the foreign ministry, serving as deputy director (chief of subdirectorate) for ASEAN political affairs.
 From 2004 to 2006, he served as first secretary at the embassy in Canberra, where he was responsible for managing and promoting Indonesia-Australia economic relations, including trade, investment, tourism, student exchanges, and development cooperation.
 He returned to the Indonesian mission for United Nations in New York as first secretary for political affairs from November 2006 to February 2009, serving as a delegate to the UN Security Council.
 In this role, he was in charge of African issues, including drafting Indonesia's positions, attending Security Council meetings, negotiating decisions, and representing Indonesia on matters such as regarding humanitarian affairs in Africa.

 From March 2009 to June 2010, Suryodipuro held the position of deputy director for Asia Pacific Economic Cooperation (APEC), where he was responsible for Indonesia's preparation and participation in processes under the APEC Senior Officials' Meeting, including internal coordination, drafting positions, and attending meetings.
 Subsequently, from May 2010 to November 2014, he was promoted as director for Asia Pacific and Africa intra-regional cooperation, leading and coordinating inter-agency work for Indonesia's chairmanship of APEC in 2013.
 During this time, he was instrumental in serving the Indonesian delegation and formulating its position in various regional forums such as the South-West Pacific Dialogue (SWPD), Indian Ocean Rim Association for Regional Cooperation (IORARC), New Asia Africa Strategic Partnership (NAASP), Pacific Island Forum (PIF), Coral Triangle Initiative (CTI), and Asia Middle East Dialogue (AMED).
 He also served as the Secretary to the National Committee on Policy for APEC in the APEC's 2nd Senior Officials' Meeting, leading a team that coordinated and formulated the APEC Leaders' Bali Declaration in 2013, which brought Indonesia into closer engagement with the island countries of the Western Pacific.

 Following this, he was appointed deputy ambassador to the United States from 1 December 2014 to July 2017.
 In an interview, he described the relationship between Indonesia and the United States as "asymmetrical but not unequal," highlighting the significant economic disparity and the importance of mutual benefit between both nations.
 He oversaw efforts to expand collaboration between the two countries through bilateral exchanges and global joint efforts to counter extremism.
 He proposed the creation of a council of religion and pluralism to foster moderation and cooperation across various sectors.

+Sidharto Reza Suryodipuro presenting his credentials to President Ram Nath Kovind on 23 August 2017.